Asabeneh/30-Days-Of-JavaScript/02_Day/02_day_data_types.md

 #### Template Literals (Template Strings)

-To create a template strings, we use two backticks.
+To create a template strings, we use two back-ticks.
 We can inject data as expressions inside a template string.
 To inject data, we enclose the expression with a curly bracket({}) preceded by a $ sign.
 See the syntax below.

 ```js
 //Syntax